orangetrialtruck/orangetrialtruck.github.io/content/posts/42075-first-responder/index.md

 * RWD, without a differential.
 The rear axle uses a 12:36 bevel gear instead of a normal differential for better "offroad" capabilities.
 * Steering: PF Servo motor
-* Propulsion: PF L motor
+* Driving: PF L motor
 * Powered by a CaDA RC unit
 * Custom lights - powered by a separate battery box (2 x AA), placed on top of the cabin
 * Manual winch (like in the original set)